 The Department has succsssfully established links with the local community e.g. Windlestrae Hotel, and with the food industry e.g. Seafood Scotland, Sainsbury, Sodexho.
 We also have close links with Andrew Scott, Heaven Scent and Emma Niven, Loch Levens Larder.

 Pupils have the opportunity to come along and take part in a number of extra curricular activities such as cookery clubs - " Come Dine With Me", "Big Cook Little Cook", take part in cookery competitions - "Springboard Future Chef", or join us on a trips such a the Royal Highland Show.

 In order to ensure consistency we supply all food stuffs and containers for pupils to transport food home, for which there is an annual contribution requested.
 We try to keep this as low as possible and hope that you feel that it represents good value for money.
-For session 2016/17 the contributions requested are:
+Without this contribution we would not be able to offer your child the amount of practical cookery that we do.
+We regularly hear from pupils/parents/carers that they value this part of their school week.
+Payments should be made via Parent Pay, either in full or in installments through the school year.
+For session 2017/18 the contributions requested are:

 S1 - £30.00

 S2 - £15.00

 S4 Practical Cookery - £55.00 plus an additional £10 for those going onto sit National 5 exam.